Rated for year 2020: Vegan non compliant

 Industry: Household & Personal Products

-Since exceptions are considered and animals are tested, we expect more transparency and metrics such as the number of animals tested (total and by species), percentage of animals killed (all species and by species), percentage of animals saved or rehabilitated (all species and by species), list of countries where animals are tested and percentage of tested animals by country.
+Since animals are tested, we expect more transparency and metrics such as the number of animals tested (total and by species), percentage of animals killed (all species and by species), percentage of animals saved or rehabilitated (all species and by species), list of countries where animals are tested and percentage of tested animals by country.

-BENEFICIAL ASPECTS: Alternatives to animal testing and working on the elimination of animal testing in China
+BENEFICIAL ASPECTS: one vegan product launched, ban of animal-hair brushes, some alternatives to animal testing and working on the elimination of animal testing in China

-HARMFUL ASPECTS: Animal testing permitted as exception, animal testing in China at least and nondisclosure of metrics related to animal testing
+HARMFUL ASPECTS: significant animal testing permitted due to high sales volume in China; nondisclosure of metrics related to animal testing